 Generally speaking, value stocks are shares of companies that have fallen out of favor and are valued less than their actual worth.
 Growth stocks are shares of companies that demonstrate a strong potential to increase revenue or earnings thereby ramping up their stock price.
 The terms value and growth refer to both two categories of stocks and two investment “styles” or approaches of investing in stock.

 Each style has pros and cons.
 When value investing, investors can buy shares or fractional shares of a company that has strong fundamentals at bargain prices.
 However, investors must be careful not to fall in a “value trap”—buying stocks that appear cheap, but are actually trading at a discount due to poor fundamentals.

 What Are Value Stocks?

-When investors hunt for value stocks, they are looking for stocks that are cheap or unfashionable and aren’t receiving a fair valuation in the market.
+When investors hunt for value stocks, they are looking for stocks that are relatively cheap, unfashionable, or that they believe aren’t receiving a fair market valuation.
 Value investors try to identify value stocks by examining quarterly and annual financial statements and comparing what they see to the price the stock is getting on the market.

 Investors will also look at a number of valuation metrics to determine whether the stock is cheap relative to its own trading history, its industry, and other benchmarks, such as the S&P 500 index.